sc3/cook-convictions/slides/youth.md

 What the data does indicate is that Cook County has convicted more young people between the ages of 18-24 than all other age groups combined.

-Our conviction data shows that the vast majority of violence convictions are also young people.

 ### Total convictions by age